-Although there are no multipurpose regional trails currently traversing the Township, as of 2024, planning for the Chester Valley Trail (CVT) West alignment has been identified.
+Although there are no multipurpose regional trails traversing the Township, as of 2023, planning for the Chester Valley Trail (CVT) West alignment has been identified and construction of the regional trail facility is expected to be completed between the years 2025 and 2030.
 The CVT is a multi-use trail that is planned to extend from its terminus near Exton west through multiple municipalities including Parkesburg, West Sadsbury, and Atglen, and connect to Lancaster County via the Enola Low Grade Trail.